 Many consumers recognize and care about the ways their purchase decisions impact society.
 This leads them to choose brands that align with their values like supporting sustainability, donating to worthy charities, or advocating for social issues.
 That’s where the power of a strong brand purpose comes into play.
-The purpose of your brand is to make both the customer and employee experience more meaningful.
+The purpose of your brand is to make both the customer experience (CX) and employee experience (EX) more meaningful.
 It builds emotional connections to your brand, and as a result, becomes a powerful differentiator.

 4 Ways Marketing Research Helps You Strengthen Your Brand Purpose

 Brand Tracking Research